Moisés Simons: El Manisero

 The fame of El Manisero (The Peanut Vendor) led to Simons' own worldwide recognition.
 It sold over a million copies of sheet music for E.B.
 Marks Inc., and this netted $100,000 in royalties for Simons by 1943.
 Its success led to a 'rumba craze' in the US and Europe which lasted until the 1940s.
 The consequences of the Peanut Vendor's success was thus quite far-reaching.

 The number was first recorded and released by singer Rita Montaner in either 1927 or 1928 on Columbia Records.
 The biggest hit for El Manisero came from the 1930 recording released by Don Azpiazú and his Havana Casino Orchestra in New York City on Victor Records.
 The band included a number of star musicians such as Julio Cueva (trumpet) and Mario Bauza (saxophone); Antonio Machín was the singer.
-There seems to be no authoritative account of the number of 78rpm records of this recording sold by Victor; but it seems likely that the number would have exceeded the sheet music sales, making it the first million-selling record of Cuban (or even Latin) music.
+There seems to be no authoritative account of the number of 78 rpm records of this recording sold by Victor; but it seems likely that the number would have exceeded the sheet music sales, making it the first million-selling record of Cuban (or even Latin) music.